-Stakeholders no longer have to wait to see changes in production!
+No one has to wait to see changes in production!

-Sales teams can demo product enhancements on-demand and be confident that the latest product features and capabilities are enabled.
+Sales teams can demo product enhancements with on-demand environments and be confident that the latest product features and capabilities are enabled.

 “The Roost platform has helped us tremendously by providing multi-tenancy clusters on top of EKS clusters.
 We can now easily deploy, upgrade and monitor these clusters… Roost also allows our development team to easily share improvements with the product team for feature reviews.”

 Here are some frequently asked questions that help you understand the power of Roost's ephemeral environments.

 An ephemeral environment is a temporary, encapsulated deployment of a software application.
 Ephemeral environments provide robust, on-demand platforms for running tests, previewing features, and collaborating asynchronously across teams.

 Ephemeral infrastructure is connected to your software application logic and deployed when you promote changes via the release pipeline.